alec-kr/COVID-19-Cases-Deaths/README.md

 # COVID-19 Cases/Deaths Analysis

-This Python Project aims to produce a simple line graph using pandas - A python data analysis library.
+This Python3 project aims to produce a simple line graph using pandas - A Python data analysis library.
 The number of cases and deaths for a chosen country will be displayed.

 ## Installation